dev2lead/emvnfc/README.md

 EMV NFC
 ======

-EMV NFC is an Android application that extracts your credit card informations through NFC.
+EMV NFC is an Android application that extracts your credit card details through NFC.

 Current readable cards :
 - VISA